AmmarBasha2011/AmmarBasha2011/README.md

 ## 🔭 What I'm Currently Working On
 - Building robust web applications.
-- Exploring machine learning and AI technologies.
+- Exploring machine learning and AGI technologies.
 - Contributing to open-source projects.

 ---